behoney/zusound/CONTRIBUTING.md

         2. Dispatches a `__ZUSOUND_DIFF_CHUNK__` CustomEvent containing the `DiffChunk`.
 This event (defined in `packages/shared-types/diff-chunk.ts`) can be used by external tools for advanced logging or custom visualizations.
         3. Invokes the `Sonification Engine`'s `sonifyChanges` function with the `DiffChunk` to generate and play sound.
 This process also leads to the dispatch of a `__ZUSOUND_SONIC_CHUNK__` event (see Sonification Engine below).
         4. The `Core Logic` component also _directly_ converts the `DiffChunk` to a `SonicChunk` instance and dispatches another `__ZUSOUND_SONIC_CHUNK__` CustomEvent.
-            - _Note for v0.1.3:_ This means the `__ZUSOUND_SONIC_CHUNK__` event is typically dispatched twice for each state change – once by the Sonification Engine during sound playback, and once directly by `coreImpl`.
-The Visualizer will react to both.

 3.  **Diff Engine (`diff`)**